 |Internal parasite or fecal test||$35|

-While some pet insurance companies offer an emergency vet hotline you can use for immediate medical advice, Lemonade offers an emergency phone number where a live person can respond to a claim 24/7.
+While some pet insurance companies offer an emergency vet hotline you can use for immediate medical advice, Lemonade states that you should contact your pet care provider as soon as possible and then file a claim on the Lemonade app when you're ready.
 In short, if your pet needs immediate medical attention, you can rush them to a vet without stressing over how you're going to pay for the treatment or service they need.

 Plan Exclusions: Pre-Existing Conditions